Blackanubis/asa-docker/README.md

 # SteamCMD in Docker optimized for Unraid
 This Docker will download and install SteamCMD.
-It will also install ARK:SurvivalEvolved and run it (Normal server startup of ARK can take a long time!).
+It will also install ARK:Survival Ascended and run it (Normal server startup of ARK can take a long time!).

 **WARNING:** You have to set the value vm.max_map_count to at least 256000 on the host as root with the command:
 `echo 265000 > /proc/sys/vm/max_map_count`